dniel/traefik-forward-auth0/README.md

 ```

 ## Release
-Jenkins has been configured to automatically poll for source code changes in a multi-branch pipeline.
+My Jenkins server has been configured to automatically poll for source code changes in a multi-branch pipeline.
-New branches will be automatically found and built by Jenkins, when successfully compiled and packaged
+New branches will be automatically found and built by Jenkins and when successfully compiled and packaged
-a docker images will be pushed to the https://hub.docker.com/r/dniel/forwardauth/ repository.
+docker images will be pushed to the https://hub.docker.com/r/dniel/forwardauth/ repository.
 The images will be tagged with sourcecode commit id, timestamp and branch name.

 When a new release has been pushed to dockerhub Spinnaker will find it and start the deployment pipeline.